myin142/java-learn/design-patterns/README.md

  - It makes exchanging product families easy
  - It promotes consistency among products
  - Supporting new kinds of products is difficult

+Implementation Tips
+ - Factories as singletons
+ - Creating the products by each concrete factory
+ - Defining extensible factories by changing product creation with method parameter

 #### Adapter
 #### Bridge